All Episodes

 Okay.

-And in the end, I know people can disagree with it, and they do, but in the end I decided uh my obligation was to the American people and not to some terrorists.
+But in the end, I decided my obligation was to the American people and not to some terrorist.

-You know, the problem with that kind of thinking is, you know, she spent five years and $40 million and didn't interview me or one CIA director or one doctor or one guard or one intel analyst or one CIA official or one targeter or anyone who had anything at all to do with that program.
+Well, I'm not surprised you think that if you read the science report, you know, the problem with that kind of thinking is, you know, she spent five years and $40 million and didn't interview me or one CIA director or one doctor or one guard or one intel analyst or one CIA official or one targeter or anyone who had anything at all to do with that program.

 Tell us about that.

-Uh he didn't tell us everything, but he told us a lot.
+He didn't tell us everything, but he told us a lot.

-You know, what w what were you thinking when you knocked down those buildings?
+What were you thinking when you knocked down those buildings?

-He said, But then how was I supposed to know that cowboy George Bush would invade and say he wanted us dead or alive and come after us?
+He said, but then how was I supposed to know that cowboy George Bush would invade and say he wanted us dead or alive and come after us?

-Chicago.
+Seattle, Seattle, Chicago.

-You know, they did the attack in Beirut and Reagan turned tail and run.
+You know, they did the attack in Beirut, and Reagan turned tail and run.

-And that was perhaps one of the most revealing parts of the book to me because I believe these things and it just reinforced them coming from KSM.
+And that was perhaps one of the most revealing parts of the book to me because I believe these things, and it just reinforced them coming from KSM.

-What did he talk about, their ultimate plans and what they're really up to?
+What did he talk about their ultimate plans and what they're really up to?

 Well, they want to impose Sharia law on the whole world.